DensoITLab/KP4POI/README.md

 # data preprocess
-First, convert and add information to the original data.
+1. convert and add information to the original data
-See README.md in the `preprocess` directory
+    - See README.md in the `preprocess` directory

-Second, convert data required by KP4SR.
+2. convert data required by KP4SR
-See README.md in the `data` directory for experiment
+    - See README.md in the `data` directory for experiment

 # Model training and testing
-After data are prepared, `bash run.sh`
+After data are prepared, `bash run_poi.sh`

 # citation
 If you find this useful, please cite our paper.